 - Perform– Make sure to encourage your kids to perform on stage in front of people as this can not only take out stage fear but also boost their confidence.
 This one is from my personal experience as stage performances made me much more confident in school days.

 - Socialisation– It is important for kids to interact not only with their friends but also with others.
-When kids interact with different people , it helps them to overcome shyness and open up more.
-As parents, we need to encourage the instead of criticizing them for their behaviour.
+When kids interact with different people, it helps them to overcome shyness and open up more.
+As parents, we need to encourage them instead of criticizing them for their behaviour.
 Let them start by just saying a ‘Hello’ to new friends.
 Slowly they can start a conversation as they feel comfortable.

-- Appreciation- Sometimes low self esteem and low confidence in kids makes them Introvert.
+- Appreciation- Sometimes low self-esteem and low confidence in kids make them Introvert.
 It is very important to appreciate and encourage your child whenever possible.
-As parents we need to remind them time and again about their good qualities, talents or any such thing which make them different from others.
+As parents, we need to remind them time and again about their good qualities, talents or any such thing which make them different from others.

 I don’t think there is anything wrong with Introversion, it simply means one is happy with some alone time rather from social contact.
 But, for children to manage successfully in society, they must learn to interact with others in a positive and healthy manner.